dotmailer/dotmailer-magento-extension/README.md

 ###### Features
 - Users can now import only those Magento contacts who've opted-in (customer subscribers, guest subscribers, and other subscribers).
-- Users now get warned when they're about to sync non-subscribers into their dotmailer account.
+- Users now get warned when they're about to sync non-subscribers into their Engagement Cloud account.

 ###### Improvements
 - We've added a new option in 'Configuration' > 'Abandoned Carts' that allows to send abandoned cart emails to subscribed contacts only.
 On fresh installation contacts who haven't opted in will no longer be included.